ricwtk/ci-labs/src/lab1.md

     plt.scatter(...) # or plt.plot(...) to plot the coordinates as in Fibonacci and Golden Ratio step 4 plotspiral(plt.gca(), number_seq, centers) # plt.gca() returns handle of the current axis
     ```

+    !!! note "Limitation"
+        Due to the limitation of matplotlib, the spiral plotting only works for the Fibonacci sequence with length less than 93.